alhajee/ckan/doc/theming/htmx.rst

 1. HTML structure

 The HTML structure is very simple: an element that contains the button and the counter.
-To respect the current CKAN UX we update the ``package/snippets/info.html`` snippet.
+To respect the current FMLD UX we update the ``package/snippets/info.html`` snippet.
 We need to make sure that the ``section`` HTML element we want to replace has an id so we add it: ``id="package-info"``.